-After the He also forwarded some extremely helpful critique which I appreciate, greatly.
+After the tildes, he also forwarded some extremely helpful critique which I appreciate, greatly.
 He is a real gentleman and a great writer.
 I suggest that after you have purchased Penfeathers, you then pick up a copy of Shanghai Steam, or Dragons.

-Let’s take it another step, make the hypothetical a Muslim, an MD, and the network a major Broadcast Network–and the hypothetical becomes a celebrated expert and guru to one of the most influential figures in Talk Television.
-No one questions the snake oil no matter how absurd or unscientific.
+Let’s take it another step.
+Make the hypothetical a Muslim, an MD, and the network a Major Broadcast Network–and the hypothetical becomes a celebrated expert and guru to one of the most influential figures in Talk Television.
+No one questions the snake (fish?) oil, no matter how absurd or unscientific, or Red.

-Make no mistake I’m glad this woman was convicted and that she’ll spend years in prison for a crime that I argue is manslaughter.
-But her conviction and sentence however just seems to smack of double standard.
-When will the FBI, AMA and Medical go after a the quacks of other flavors.
-Where is all the money going that the Tea Party complains of, maybe a good portion of it is buying krill and paying internists to treat heart disease with yoga!
+Make no mistake.
+I’m glad this woman was convicted and that she’ll spend years in prison for a crime that I argue is manslaughter.
+But her conviction and sentence, however just, seems to smack of double standard.
+When will the FBI, AMA and Medical Establishment go after a the quacks of other flavors.
+Where is all the tax money going that the Tea Party complains of?
+Maybe a good portion of it is buying krill and paying internists to treat heart disease with yoga!
 Just a thought.

 Now honestly.
 I have so many disparate responses that it’s hard to put it into words.
 I see a man in A Sailor Moon suit and I have to ask, is this a fetish or a hobby.
 The immediate response is to assume fetish, at least if you have grown up in the United Oper States of America during the lifetime of the Millennials.
 The immediate response is to assume he has some diabolical labyrinth of tunnels and cells where he keeps little Sailor Girls sewing skirts for him and darning his socks.